jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 He did, however, seem slightly mad but that only added to the sense of adventure.

-The cave that we were to be surveying this year had once been known as ‘Ben’s Crap Lead’ but was renamed to ‘Vrtnarija’ (meaning Gardener’s World) when the cave went big upon the discovery of a 60m pitch named Pico.
+The cave that we were to be surveying this year had once been known as ‘Ben’s Crap Lead’ but was renamed to ‘*Vrtnarija*’ (meaning Gardener’s World) when the cave went big upon the discovery of a 60 m pitch named Pico.
-Since the initial years of discovery the cave had now reached a length of 8776m and a depth of 877m and had presented a number of exciting potential leads for the expedition.
+Since the initial years of discovery the cave had now reached a length of 8776 m and a depth of 877 m and had presented a number of exciting potential leads for the expedition.
-My trip was a much more pedestrian affair that was to take me to the top of a pitch named Tesselator,  just over 200m down.
+My trip was a much more pedestrian affair that was to take me to the top of a pitch named Tesselator,  just over 200 m down.
 To me this was no laughing matter.
 Prior to Slovenia I had acquired limited SRT experience to put it lightly.
 The three trips I had been on that contained SRT, moreover, had also not been very deep.